 Are you considering a pre-health major?
 You'll want to research colleges with good academic advising opportunities to be sure you're on track to achieve your goal.
 Or if you are not sure what you want to study yet, look for schools that offer an exploratory major or liberal arts and sciences foundation.
 If your Why College? answer is “Because I’ve lived in the same place my entire life and want to experience something different,” you’ll want to pay attention to where the colleges on your list are located and the diversity of their student populations both in general and in comparison to where you live now.

 Take the next step with Part 2 of this College Research series where we dive into how to identify your college priorities.

 What if you are not sure you want to or are ready to go to college?

 It’s okay and normal to be nervous, to feel a little academically unprepared, or just be unsure of yourself when it comes to college.
 If you feel this way and are reluctant to start the application process because of it, be honest and upfront about it with your family.
 Read that Clark and Bernard book I mentioned.
 It offers great advice on communicating as a family.
 See if you can reach a common ground.
 Maybe apply to a few colleges in the fall of your senior year, with the understanding that you have time to process your decision and future plans...you won’t decide where—or if—you’ll go to college until the end of the school year.
 You can also begin to explore other options, such as a gap year or a different vocational path.
 Then, come May of your senior year you will have a full range of options.
-A lot can change in six to eight months -- we’ve certainly seen that this year!
+As we all know, life can change dramatically and quickly and then not change again for what seems like decades!
 Applying to a few schools keeps your options open.